 5.5.
 CCS shall deliver the Goods to the Delivery Location after the Goods are ready.

 5.6.
-If the Customer fails to accept or take delivery of the Goods (including failing to provide appropriate delivery instructions to CCS), CCS shall store the Goods until delivery takes place, and may at its option charge the Customer for all related costs and expenses (including insurance).
+If the Customer fails to accept or take delivery of the Goods (including failing to provide appropriate delivery instructions to CCS), CCS may store the Goods until delivery takes place, and may at its option charge the Customer for all related costs and expenses (including insurance).

 5.7.
 Where 10 Business Days have elapsed since CCS attempted to re-deliver the Goods to the Delivery Location and/or where CCS has either notified the Customer to arrange another delivery following failure of the first and the Customer has not engaged with this correspondence then CCS may resell or otherwise dispose of all of the Goods or any part of them, and after deducting reasonable storage and selling costs, charge the Customer for any shortfall below, the price of the Goods.